 All of the identified conditions comprise diagnoses that are the subject of Statements of Principles (SoPs).
 The SoPs are legal instruments determined by the Repatriation Medical Authority (RMA) and are based on sound medical-scientific evidence.
 The SOPs detail the factors that must be met in order for a claim to be related to service.
 Each condition has two SoPs reflecting the different standards of proof: Reasonable Hypothesis (RH) which applies to warlike or non-warlike service; and Balance of Probabilities (BoP) which applies to peacetime service.
 Under s332 of the Military Rehabilitation and Compensation Act 2004 (MRCA) all claims for the above MRCC-identified conditions must be determined using the relevant SoP.

-The MRCC policy reflects the view that, on the balance of probabilities, all military personnel will meet the requirements of at least one of the SoP factors for each of the identified conditions.
+The MRCC policy reflects the view that, on the balance of probabilities, most military personnel will meet the requirements of at least one of the SoP factors for each of the identified conditions due to the nature of military service.
 Service – regardless of type – needs only to have made a material contribution to the SoP factor requirements.
-The expectation, therefore, is that claims for the MRCC-identified conditions will succeed, unless there are exceptional circumstances.
+The expectation, therefore, is that claims for the identified conditions will succeed, unless there are exceptional circumstances.